DevOpsPlayground/DIY/playgrounds/October_2019/header.md

 EOF
 ```

-but substituting the IP address of your  machine: This will be the workstation_ip from your terraform apply outputs, e.g. "18.133.245.208"
+but substituting the IP address and password of your  machine: This will be the `remote_host_ip` from your terraform apply and the `remote_host_password` outputs, e.g. "18.133.245.208" and "playground"

 ```bash
 cat << EOF >> ~/.profile